 When planning for your retirement, you should consider what would be a safe annual withdrawal rate for you: the percentage of your accumulated wealth you could withdraw every year without running out of money before you die.
 That involves taking into consideration the total amount of your savings and other projected retirement income, including the continuing growth of your investment accounts, as well as how much you expect to spend each year.

-Here's an example of how withdrawal rates work:
+Here's an example of how a withdrawal rate works:

-One way to make sure you don't withdraw too much is to set up a systematic withdrawal plan that direct deposits a set amount of money from your investments into your checking account.
-This serves as a "paycheck" and if you only spend what is deposited it can keep you from dipping in and spending extra money that was earmarked for the future and not for the current year.
+One way to make sure you don't withdraw too much is to set up a systematic withdrawal plan that directly deposits a set amount of money from your investments into your checking account.
+These regular withdrawals serve as paychecks, and if you spend only what you're "paid," you won't go through money that was earmarked for a future year.

-Another successful approach is something called a time-segmented withdrawal approach where investments are made to match the time frame of when you will need them.
-For example, a CD may mature each year to meet your spending needs for that year.
+Another approach that's been successful for some retirees is to invest using a time-segmented system in which your investments are made to match the time frame of when you will need them.
+For example, a certificate of deposit (CD) may mature each year to meet your spending needs for that year.